XinghaoYang/UTSChatbot/README.md

 - When will [32567](code) be held?
 - When will [32567](code) begin？

-### contribution
+### HDU contributions

 We added the code and necessary data about this question, and added code in action.py to answer this question.
-In the di'rectory_loader.py, we added code for loading the corresponding data. we added the corresponding intent question in nlu.md, added the corresponding question and answer scene in stories.md, added data related to class time in item.csv.
+In the directory_loader.py, we added code for loading the corresponding data. we added the corresponding intent question in nlu.md, added the corresponding question and answer scene in stories.md, added data related to class time in item.csv.
 All professional name entities that need to be identified are added to entities.txt.

 In the process of understanding the code, we found that part of the code extremely reduced the efficiency of the code running, so we optimized the code without affecting the system function, so that the response time of the system has been greatly improved.